Snake FAQ – Everything You Need to Know about Snakes in Thailand

 1. Try to remember what the snake looked like so you can choose it from a group of photos at the hospital – assuming they have photos.
 You may need to draw it – and/or describe it in words.
 Think about: Length, Thickness, color, pattern, shape of it’s head.
 Was it triangular?
 Triangular heads – when viewed from above can signify a venomous snake.
 Think also about where the snake was when it bit you – in a tree?
 On the path?
 In grass?
 In the water?

-2. Sucking out the poison is not recommended because you are introducing bacteria laden saliva into the wound – maybe initiating infection on top of the poisoning.
-Usually only very minute amounts of poison can be removed by sucking on the wound – and the rubber suction cups you’d find in a snake-bite kit are worthless and harmful.
+2. Sucking out the poison is not recommended because you are introducing bacteria laden saliva into the wound – possibly initiating a secondary infection on top of the envenomation.
+Usually only very minute amounts of venom can be removed by sucking on the wound – and the rubber suction cups you’d find in a snake-bite kit are worthless and harmful.
 If you can rinse the area with clean water or wipe the venom from your skin, you can do that – no more.

 3. Stay as calm as possible.
 Don’t run, don’t scream and get upset… keep your blood circulation going as slowly as possible.